-Historic 9th Straight Month of Zero Releases at the Border
+Historic 9th straight month of zero releases at the border

 January numbers 93% below historic average, marking a decline for four straight months

-WASHINGTON — Today in Nogales, Arizona, Department of Homeland Security (DHS) Secretary Kristi Noem announced that one year into the Trump administration, DHS and U.S. Customs and Border Protection (CBP) are continuing to set new records for border security.
+Nogales, Arizona — Today in Nogales, Arizona, Department of Homeland Security Secretary Kristi Noem announced that one year into Trump administration, that DHS and U.S. Customs and Border Protection are continuing to set new records for border security.
 Preliminary January data shows both CBP overall encounters and U.S. Border Patrol apprehensions remain at historic lows, with January marking the fourth consecutive month of declining border crossings.

 “Our agents and officers are delivering unprecedented results, with border crossings and apprehensions at levels not seen in CBP history,” said CBP Commissioner Rodney S. Scott.
 “The men and women of CBP are demonstrating the impact of effective enforcement and unwavering commitment, ensuring the safety and security of our nation’s borders every single day.”